SamAxe/collab_with_eric/ubuntu.md

 Programs that run in containers can be particicularily tricky to ensure they are not exposing additional services/ports unexpectedly (which is one of the reasons why these notes are being written down, in that I don't know all the tricky cases yet).

+## docker

+I think the simple approach is:
+  * Bind to localhost and then use a reverse proxy to expose the port...
+    E.g. don't do `docker run -p 80:80 nginx`, do `docker run -p 127.0.0.1:80:80 nginx`
+  * Beyond that, then there is quite a lift that involves understanding ip tables and how Docker iteracts with them.
+In short, docker will bypass simple firewalls, such as the `ufw` setup described earlier and may expose docker ports on the host.